Riddles, Puzzles, and Games

-Basically, there’s a spectrum of Riddles, Puzzles and Games, which each play on a similar root desire of, “Try to make the thing happen,” but with different emphasis.
+I believe that there’s a spectrum of Riddles, Puzzles and Games, which each play on a similar root desire of, “Try to make the thing happen,” but with different emphasis.
 Puzzles and Riddles are subject to the spoiler effect.
 Once you know the solution, it’s not a question of whether you can beat it or not, you can always just produce the solution, unless you forget it.
 This also means that someone can tell you the answer and there’s no challenge anymore.
+Games tend to emphasize tests of skill, which cannot be overcome simply by knowing the answer.

-A Riddle is essentially asking a question to which an answer must be inferred or intuited.
-A Puzzle creates a system of logic from which an answer must be deduced.
+A Riddle is essentially asking a question to which an answer must be reached through induction.
+A Puzzle creates a system of logic from which an solution can be deduced.
 And a Game creates a system of interactions which must be manipulated to produce a positive outcome from many possible inputs or “solutions”.
 You could also probably fit Contest in there, which creates a single interaction that must be manipulated over a certain threshold.

 Who makes it, has no need of it.